Skip to content

 How to get applications to startup at login in Ubuntu Linux

-Here’s how you can set up applications to start automatically when you log into Ubuntu Linux.
+Here’s how to set up applications to start automatically when you log into Ubuntu Linux.

-To open Startup Applications, click the Activities overview dashboard and search for Startup Applications.
+To open Startup Applications, click the Activities overview (the dashboard where you can see all your open applications and search for new ones) and search for Startup Applications.

 Searching for Startup Applications in the Ubuntu Linux activities overview